Technigo/project-movies-vite/README.md

 ### The Problem

-I used provided code and chatGPT as my main sources to tackle the challenges I came across, like error messages.
+I used the classcode that was provded as a frame and chatGPT as my main sources to tackle the challenges I came across, like error messages.
 The solutions were often simple but the difficult part was to find where the problems were sitting.

 I divided the project into different components, then started working from app.jsx and down.
 But I ended up jumping around between components and pages, finsing it a little bit diffucult to focus on one.
 I belive it woulve been easier, like ive done previously, to start with the reusable components, then the sections (in this case pages) and thereafter divide/connect everything with routerbrowser.